r-causal/tidysmd/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of tidysmd is to …
+The goal of tidysmd is to easily create tidy data frames of SMDs. tidysmd wraps the smd package to easily calculate SMDs across many variables and using several weights in order to easily compare different adjustment strategies.

 ## Installation